-As of March 31, 2015, the State had approximately 179,600 FTE annual salaried employees funded from all funds including some part-time and temporary employees, independently-elected agencies and university systems, but excluding seasonal, legislative and judicial employees.
+As of March 31, 2016, the State had approximately 180,200 FTE annual salaried employees funded from all funds including some part-time and temporary employees, independently-elected agencies and university systems, but excluding seasonal, legislative and judicial employees.
 The workforce is now substantially smaller than it was in 1990, when it peaked at approximately 230,000 positions.
-The State workforce is projected to total 181,154 positions at the end of FY 2016.
-The State workforce subject to direct Executive control is expected to total 119,349 full time equivalent positions at the end of FY 2016.
+The State workforce is projected to total 180,557 positions at the end of FY 2017.
+The State workforce subject to direct Executive control is expected to total 118,590 full time equivalent positions at the end of FY 2017.

 The State Public Employment Relations Board defines negotiating units for State employees.
-GOER conducts collective bargaining negotiations with the State's unions, with the exception of employees of the Judiciary, public authorities, CUNY and the Legislature.
+Governor's Office of Employee Relations (GOER) conducts collective bargaining negotiations with the State's unions, with the exception of employees of the Judiciary, public authorities, CUNY and the Legislature.
 Such negotiations include terms and conditions of employment, except pension benefits.
-The State has settled collective bargaining agreements with 97 percent of the State workforce subject to direct Executive control for the contract period that commenced in FY 2012.
-A seven-year agreement through FY 2018 was recently achieved with the Commissioned and Noncommissioned Officers unit in the Division of State Police.
-Five-year agreements through FY 2016 were reached with CSEA, UUP, NYSCOPBA, Council 82, DC-37 (Housing), and the Graduate Student Employees Union.
-Four-year agreements through FY 2015 were reached with PEF and PBANYS.
+The State has reached multi-year collective bargaining agreements beyond FY 2016 with two unions -- the State Police Troopers and Commissioned and Noncommissioned Officers -- both represented by the Police Benevolent Association of the New York State Troopers (NYSPBA).
+These agreements provided members with a 2 percent general salary increase at the start of FY 2015 and FY 2016, respectively, and a 1.5 percent annual general salary increase that will commence at the start of FY 2017 and FY 2018, respectively.
+The State is in active negotiations with all other employee unions.